 Update: the original version of this artwork by Mark Taylor was recently shared in the documentary, The Power of Grayskull: The Definitive History of He-Man:

 There was another related Mark Taylor concept called Maska-Ra that was explored but never developed.
 Rather than a spinning face mechanism, Maska-Ra would have come with a variety of masks to imitate other characters, luring the unwary to their doom:

 Update: another Man-E-Faces concept was recently shared by Mark Taylor’s wife, Rebecca (below).
 This has the removable mask idea from Maska-Ra, although it has a more conventional body.
 The the arms and legs contain design elements that would be used in the final figure.
 The chest armor recalls the design later used in Terror Claws Skeletor (1986), and the overall look may have influenced the design of the 1989 figure Flipshot:

-Update: yet another Man-E-Faces concept was shared by Rebecca, with Joe Amato for the podcast Fans of Power.
+Update: yet another quasi-Man-E-Faces concept was shared by Rebecca, with Joe Amato for the podcast Fans of Power.
 This version has a chitinous, insectoid look and a reversible head.
 The legs on this character are very similar to the final toy’s design, but otherwise this is a totally different take on the concept: